kduffuor/patient-health-records-eda/README.md

 # 🩺 Healthcare Data Analysis – Project 1
 This project explores a real-world healthcare dataset using Python and pandas.
-We loaded, cleaned, and analyzed the data, then used charts to uncover key patterns.
+The data loaded, cleaned, and analyzed, then uses charts to uncover key patterns.

 ## Steps Followed
 1. **Data Loading** – Imported CSV file with patient info.